 Decuir believes that Atari being a game company first meant their staff was focused more on making sure that games played well more than its early competitors at Fairchild and RCA, and part of that was play-testing.
 After cramming the game into 2048 bytes through clever usage of software interrupts, Decuir got the rest of the design team together to make sure the game was fun.
 This was in keeping with Nolan Bushnell’s design philosophy, as he was insistent that the best games be easy to learn and difficult to master.
 As Decuir noted, Bushnell would tell the design team that “They have to reward the first quarter and they have to reward the 100th quarter.”

 True to Bushnell’s maxim, Video Olympics, and by extension Pong, is a surprisingly strong game in the VCS lineup.
 The game is trickier to get the hang of for a new player than one would expect from such a simple concept, and the smooth high-speed volley between skilled opponents keeps it interesting.
 The gametypes with smaller goals and additional paddles can also feel easier for new players to ease into Pong, as not every whiff spells a lost point for them.
 While some of the variations are flatly better than others, they all feel like unique enough takes on the Pong concept that they’re worth visiting.
 This was spelled out in relatively contemporary reporting; in Bill Kunkel’s summer 1979 Arcade Alley column he praised the Robot Pong, Volleyball and Quadrapong variants, but was less enthused about Handball for its admittedly confusing blinking paddle setup for the inactive player, or Basketball for being outclassed for Atari’s standalone release, which came out in 1978 and featured its own strong computer opponent.
+Kunkel and Arnie Katz would single out the volleyball gametype on the cartridge in March 1980’s Video issue for an Arkie Award as the “Best Pong Variant,” speaking highly of the spiking mechanic and how the ball bounces higher with each successive hit.
 Creative Computing noted that the game was still a favorite among their reviewers in a September 1981 round-up of VCS titles, in particular the variants with a speed-up or whammy option.

 Unsurprisingly given the long shadow Pong cast over the video game industry, Atari’s early competitors practically all had their own takes on the game.
 Fairchild’s was baked into their Channel F, as the unit shipped with built-in Hockey and Tennis games.
 These actually date back to the original Channel F prototype, Alpex’s Project RAVEN – an Intel 8008-based black-and-white programmable game unit designed by engineers Wallace Kirschner and Lawrence Haskel (who wrote the actual game).
 The Channel F uses an F8 microprocessor, so the conversion was done by Fairchild engineer Vilas Munshi.
 Though this take has more in common with the original Odyssey Tennis game, as players can maneuver their paddles around the entire playfield, and even rotate them using the controller’s twist function to take precision shots.
 In Hockey, the goalie can even be controlled with the plunger up-and-down motion the controller is capable of – in all these games showcase the Channel F’s capabilities and are solid takes on the premise.
 At RCA, software engineer Andy Modla was tasked by marketing with writing Tennis/Squash as his second project on the Studio II.
 While the lack of hardware sprite control made the machine poorly suited for a tennis game, Modla added in an “English” functionality that would cause the ball to turn sometimes when it approached the opponent’s paddle.
 Squash is essentially his own take on a one-player experience, with the ball bouncing off a wall.
 Interestingly, an early prototype of the Studio II’s built-in games included a simple Pong clone – one that Modla said he never had access to while writing his own.
 While it works, it’s clear Modla was pushing against the limitations of the Studio II’s hardware, which lacks paddle controls.
 Bally would publish its own Pong clone for the Professional Arcade in 1978, with Tornado Baseball/Tennis/Handball/Hockey.
 The company opted to put all of its Pong clone games on one cartridge to limit the amount it would pay Magnavox in licensing fees, as the company proved quite litigious defending its patents from the original Odyssey.